-- 3.1 The applicant will complete, in full, the application form - 3.1.1 The following documentation must be provided: - a) Proof of public liability insurance b) Basic Disclosure and Barring Service criminal records check for each person named on the application form if applicant is not a licensed driver.
+- 3.1 The applicant will complete, in full, the application form - 3.1.1 The following documentation must be provided to taxis@swale.gov.uk to validate the application.: - a) Proof of public liability insurance - b) Basic certificate from Disclosure Scotland for each person named on the application form if applicant is not a licensed driver. - c) A list of vehicle(s) and driver(s). - 3.1.2 The appropriate fee must be paid.